 - School Trust Lands posted with this sign require lessee notification prior to anyone entering the land.

 - The lessee may let the public know about conditions on the land, others who are hunting, or ask them to be careful.
-Notification of the lessee can be as simple as a postcard, a message on an answering machine, or a note in the door.
+Notification of the lessee can be as simple as a voicemail or a note in the door.
 The lessee may not refuse access or place conditions on access unless the person requesting access has abused the land or personal property in the past.

 - The signs are effective only for the dates listed on the sign.